fringefilmsoz/SIP/tasks/ui_access.md

 # Opening the SIP web interface

-SIP uses Internet technology to provide a User Interface (UI) in the form of a local self hosted web site.
+SIP uses Internet technology to provide a User Interface (UI) in the form of a local, self hosted, web site.
 You can access the web interface from most devices with a browser such as a laptop, tablet, or phone.
 With the Pi booted up and SIP running use one of the steps below to open the UI .

 **Note:**